Risky Travel Business

 I spent the whole next day traveling from Alor via the island of Timor on to Bali.
 My doctor’s appointment was set for the following morning at Kuta’s BIMC Hospital where I received a physical exam and sonogram of my abdomen as well as blood work.
 The results were – well – surprising.
 I was absolutely fine.
 The Indonesian doctor suggested I might be suffering from irritable bowel syndrome.
 I was advised to eat bland food and stay close by for a few days – just in case.

 Yes, decisions have an impact.
 Altogether, I probably spent an extra $800 (US) just to hear that I was fine.
-But what if I hadn’t been?
+Luckily, all medical fees were covered by my travel insurance.
+The question is what if I hadn’t been fine?
 Fact is, adventures are inherently risky.
 All we can do is weigh the pros and cons and come to a meaningful decision.
 I guess, so far, we’ve been doing just fine.
 The worst thing that happened this time around was a false alarm and a few wasted flights.

 But let me just say for the record, “Knock on wood!”